 What Is an Independent Contractor?

 You may become an independent contractor by choice and manage your own business, or you may end up as an independent contractor because your employer changed your status from a full-time employee in order to reduce headcount, for example.
-Regardless of the reason, understanding some of the main pros and cons of working independently can help you decide whether the move makes the best sense for you and your family.
+Regardless of the reason, understanding the facets of working independently can help you decide whether the move makes the best sense for you and your family.

 The IRS has established specific tests to determine whether a worker fits the description of an independent contractor or an employee, which factors into how the individual and the employer, if applicable, need to handle taxes on wages or contractor payments.

-- Being Independent: It sounds obvious, but that's probably why you are considering this change.
+It sounds obvious and that may be one reason why you are considering this change.
 As an independent contractor, you don't have to work for someone else.
 You may be able to set your own hours and complete work assignments whenever you choose, depending on the type of job.
-You should be able to negotiate pay rates and a payment schedule, but you may still have to keep a time sheet if you are working on an hourly rate.
+You should be able to negotiate pay rates and a payment schedule, but you may still have to keep a timesheet if you are working on an hourly rate.

-- No Tax Withholding: Some people consider it a benefit that the payments you receive as an independent contractor don't have any federal or state income tax withheld, nor will FICA taxes (Social Security and Medicare taxes) be withheld either.
+Some people consider it a benefit that the payments you receive as an independent contractor don't have any federal or state income tax withheld, or any FICA taxes (Social Security and Medicare taxes).
 However, you must instead pay these taxes on your personal income tax return.
 And since you won't have an employer to share FICA taxes with you, you will have to pay a self-employment tax.

-- Deducting business expenses: All the expenses you must pay to run your independent contractor business are deductible to you as business expenses.
+All the expenses you must pay to run your independent contractor business are deductible to you as business expenses.
 That includes business travel and the costs involved with having a home-based business.
-You'll have to file a business tax return (Schedule C) to take the deductions, but it's worth it to minimize your income and your income tax liability.
+You'll have to file a business tax return to take the deductions, but it's worth it to minimize your income and your income tax liability.

-- No Benefit Plans: One of the main reasons people stay as employees is to have employee benefits, like health care, paid for by their employers.
-If you need health insurance, you can get it if you work independently, but you will have to pay for 100 percent of the cost yourself.
-That's a tough decision to make.
+One of the main reasons people stay as employees is to have employee benefits, like health care, paid for by their employers.
+If you need health insurance, you can get it if you work independently, but you will have to pay for it all yourself.
 You can find health care coverage for self-employed individuals through HealthCare.gov.
 However, plans be expensive: in 2019, the average annual premium for single coverage was $7,188, and $20,576 for families.

 Since no taxes have been withheld from your payments, you must pay these taxes by the tax deadline (April 15), along with your personal income tax return.
-If you haven't paid enough taxes during the year, you might need to make estimated tax payments throughout the year on a quarterly basis to avoid interest and penalties.
+You will need to make estimated tax payments throughout the year on a quarterly basis to avoid interest and penalties.